Sunday, January 30, 2011

 Other Finalists: One Thousand Pictures: RFK's Last Journey, Poster Girl, The Warriors of Quigang

-BEST SHORT FILM, ANIM
+BEST SHORT FILM, ANIMATED

 Coyote Falls